Priya22/EmotionDynamics/code/uedLib/README.md

 - **overall_speaker_info**: Summary UED metrics for each speaker.
 - **tweet_info**: Information regarding tweet at each timestep.
 - **displacement_info**: Information regarding each displacement (displacement length, peak distance, rise and recovery rates).

+## Sample Data
+In the `sample_data` folder, we have included a file with sample data from a corpus of character dialogue in novels.
+Each row contains dialogue from a character, from one of 3 different novels.
+In the same folder, there are two config files:
+1. `config_speaker.yaml` provides parameters to compute UED metrics for each individual character as a speaker.
+Note that the data contains two speakers named "Elizabeth", one from the novel Pride and Prejudice, and another from the novel Persuasion.
+We therefore specify two columns as uniquely identifying the speaker in the config: `idCol` is set to `[speaker, novel]`.
+2. `config_novel.yaml` provides parameters to compute UED metrics where each novel is considered a "speaker".

+Run the following commands from the `uedLib` folder:

+    python3.7 lib/ued.py --config sample_data/config_speaker.yaml

+    python 3.7 lib/ued.py --config sample_data/config_novel.yaml

+The outputs will be written to the `sample_data/speaker_outputs` and `sample_data/novel_outputs` folders respectively.